Helene Moltke-Leth: Life and career

 Her first solo exhibition ‘Who or What is God Now?’ was shown at DGI-byen in Copenhagen and included eight abstract photographs of nature that portrayed fragments of the rainbow.
-The exhibition addressed the positive symbolism of the rainbow and was a comment on climate change.
+The exhibition addressed the symbolism of the rainbow and was a comment on climate change.

+In December 2022, she released the music and video work "European Silk Road" in collaboration with Hess Is More and Josephine Philip.
+In 2023, the music track was remixed by Matthew Herbert and Sorenious Bonk.

 Earlier in her career she worked within portrait documentaries, and directed ”I Danmark, dér hører jeg hjemme” which portrayed the life of Isi Foighel, former Danish minister and judge at the European Court of Human Rights.
-She directed the TV-documentary ”Opgøret med fortiden” and six episodes of the TV-documentary series ”Meningen med livet og andre småting.”
+She directed the TV-documentary ”Opgøret med fortiden” and six episodes of the TV-documentary series ”Meningen med livet og andre småting” with key figures part of the Danish intellectual elite: Jokum Rohde, Ursula Andkjær Olsen, Søren Ulrik Thomsen, Niels Grønkjær, Casten Jensen, Katrine Wiedemann, Katrine Gislinge, Thierry Geoffroy, Per Aage Brandt, Puk Damsgård og Dy Plambeck.
 She created ten short films featuring key players in the Danish fashion industry in 2007.
 The films were shown on large outdoor screens around the city during Copenhagen Fashion Week, and included interviews with Naja Lauf, E-Types, Diana Brinks, Designers Remix, Ole Yde, Day Birger et Mikkelsen, Gestuz, Unique Models, Dyrberg/Kern and Kaffe Clothing.
 In 2022 she collaborated with fashion designer Henrik Vibskov on the short poetry film ‘Bibliotheca of Micro Selves’ which was shown at Paris Fashion Week.

 Awards

-Moltke-Leth has been nominated for a number of awards and she has won nine international prizes:
+Moltke-Leth has been nominated for several awards and she has received twelve international awards: